The browser you are using is not supported. Please consider using a modern browser.

 • Project availability can be limited.
 Virginia’s initial shared solar capacity has already been allocated, and provider pages stress that enrollment depends on open project space.

 • Billing details matter.
-Some programs use a single utility bill with built-in credits, while others in other states may involve separate invoicing.
+Some programs use a single utility bill with built-in credits, while others may involve separate invoicing.
 Always check the enrollment terms.

 • Contract terms may differ.
 DOE’s community solar consumer guidance emphasizes plain-language disclosures and says strong community solar programs should avoid sign-up, exit, and termination fees.